The 5 Reasons Client Satisfaction Matters

 1. It builds “know, like, trust.”

 Allow me to paint a picture.
 You begin following an innovative new business online and really dig the content they’re putting out.
 They’ve given you a behind-the-scenes look at their shop on Instagram stories growing your connection to not only their remarkable work but the person behind those pieces.
-There’s an authenticity shared that’s speaking directly to you as an artist.
+There’s an authenticity shared that’s speaking directly to you.

 You decide to take the relationship offline due to what a great fit this business is with your values and personality – you need to make a real-life connection.
 The moment arrives when you walk through the doors of the brick and mortar shop, and it’s …well, disappointing.
 There’s none of the creativity, excitement or engagement you saw online – instead, you’ve discovered a collection of inattentive, disconnected and frankly standoffish individuals who don’t give you as much as a second glance.

 Does this situation sound familiar?

 The process of getting your clients to know, like and trust you takes hard work and exceptional client service.
 With social media and online presence playing such a significant role today, it’s even more important that our businesses are authentic across all channels.
 The moment you lose your clients trust by being something you aren’t, or by providing them with second rate service, it’s next to impossible to win them back.

 Here are a few essential aspects each business needs to have to build (and keep) trust:

 Be consistent in all that you do.
 For instance, if a client comes into your shop for a service one day, it should be the same experience 6 months later.
 In the same vein, you want all of your client experiences to be equally amazing – this will ensure clients that are referring their friends can do so with confidence.